momoclouq/katalon-bot-backend/README.md

 2. run `npm install` to install all dependencies
 3. run `npm start`, the application will run at localhost:5000

+## Task selection

+- In the Projects tab, there are 3 columns: Defined, On going, Done
+- Defined tasks are tasks that can be selected and work on, each task represent 1 branch
+- Select a defined task by adding your name in the task, drag it to the On going column
+- After merged successfully, drag the task to the done column

 ## How to contribute as a team member

 1. Create a branch from branch 'main' named with related features that will be implemented (example: personal_carousel)